jkeiren/pbesstategraph-experiments/README.md

 #### Instantiation & solving

 Finally, the PBES is instantiated and solved, and the statistics about the generated BES are collected.
-Due to the low performance of instantiation in the current version of mCRL2, we resort to the old version for instantiation (note that this is the least favourable option for our experiments, in terms of the performance improvement that has been obtained).

-    pbes2besold -rjittyc <reduced>.pbes <reduced>.bes
+    pbes2bes -rjittyc <reduced>.pbes <reduced>.bes
     besinfo <reduced>.bes
     pbespgsolve -srecursive <reduced>.bes